Ginolux/TY-2025-Coding-Python/README.md

-# TY-2022-Python-Coding
+# TY-2025-Python-Coding

-How to code in PYTHON
+How to code in Python